Face coverings are now compulsory in shops in England.

-On 11 May, the British government finally followed in the footsteps of other nations and advised the wearing of “face coverings” when in enclosed spaces, such as going to the supermarket or using public transport.
+The move brings England in line with Scotland, which made face coverings mandatory in shops on 10 July and comes after the British government followed in the footsteps of other nations on 11 May by advising the wearing of masks when in enclosed spaces, such as going to the supermarket.

 “Evidence suggests that wearing a face covering does not protect you.
 However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.”